jkschneider/springone-distributed-monorepo/deck/presentation.md

 ---

+# We'll write the job in a Zeppelin notebook.

+1) Select sources from BigQuery
+2) Map over all the rows, parsing and running the refactor rule.
+3) Export our results back to BigQuery.

+---

+# Measuring how big our cluster needs to be

+1) Rewrite averages 0.12s per Java source file
+1) Rate of 6.25 sources per core / second
+2) With 128 preemptible VMs, we've got:
+    *512 cores * 6.25 sources / core / second*

+# 3,200 sources / second =
+# ~13 minutes total

+---

-# We'll scale the cluster to 128 preemtible VMs and go!
+# We'll scale the cluster to 128 preemptible VMs and go!

 ![inline](img/source-parsing-3k.png)